- Social anxiety is a mental health condition in which social situations cause excessive fear of judgment or embarrassment

 Most people feel nervous or uncomfortable in some social situations.
 Attending a party full of unfamiliar faces, giving a speech at a wedding or starting a new job will make almost anyone feel slightly nervous and self-conscious.

 For people with Social Anxiety Disorder (SAD), almost any interaction can be a scary prospect.
 Social anxiety – also known as social phobia – is a mental health condition in which social situations cause excessive fear of judgment or embarrassment.
-People with social anxiety often avoid social interactions, or feel that they must be endured, rather than enjoyed.
-Around one in ten people will experience social anxiety disorder in their lifetime.
+People with this disorder often avoid social interactions, or feel that they must be endured, rather than enjoyed.
+Around one in ten people will experience this disorder in their lifetime.

 People with social anxiety will often have distressing and unhelpful thoughts, such as: